Obesity-associated morbidity: COVID-19

-Rheumatological and orthopedic
+Rheumatological and orthopedic risks

 Gout

 Compared to men with a BMI of 21–22.9, men with a BMI of 30–34.9 have 2.33 times more gout, and men with a BMI ≥ 35 have 2.97 times more gout.
 Weight loss decreases these risks.

 Poor mobility

 There is a strong association between obesity and musculoskeletal pain and disability.

 Osteoarthritis

 Increased rates of arthritis are seen in both weight-bearing and non-weight-bearing joints.
 Weight loss and exercise act to reduce the risk of osteoarthritis.

 Low back pain

 Obese individuals are twice to four times more likely to have lower back pain than their "normal" weight peers.

 Traumatic injury

 In females, low BMI is a risk factor for osteoporotic fractures in general.
 In contrast, obesity is a protective factor for most osteoporotic fractures.

-Urological and nephrological
+Urological and nephrological risks

 Urinary incontinence

 Urge, stress, and mixed incontinence all occur at higher rates in obese people.
 The rates of urinary incontinence are about double that found in the "normal" weight population.
 Urinary incontinence improves with weight loss.